automatictester/jenkins-on-aws/README.md

 ## Overview

-Jenkins Master and Slave on AWS EC2:
+Jenkins master and slaves on AWS EC2:
+- Terraformed AWS infrastructure
 - Packer AMI templates
-- Terraformed AWS infrastructure
-- Lifecycle management scripts

 Feel free to adapt and reuse.